McCune1224/matrix-miles/esp32_client_cpp/TESTING.md

    - Currently: Synced from server on startup (parsed but not persisted)
    - Future: Use SAMD51 RTC peripheral with external crystal

-2. **Certificate Validation:** WiFiNINA can't validate some certificates
+2. **Certificate Renewal:** Let's Encrypt certificates auto-renew every 90 days
-   - Workaround: Use HTTP instead
-   - Alternative: Use BearSSL with `connectBearSSL()`
+   - ✅ Handled automatically by Railway
+   - ⚠️ No manual action needed on device
+   - Note: HTTP fallback ensures device keeps working if cert changes

 3. **Matrix Display:** Fixed to November 2025 in current code
    - Should use synced time to determine current month